andrea-rinaldi-microarea/generator-tblegacy/README.md

 * the VS project `.vcxproj` is updated to compile the `SQLRecord` source code

 ## Fields
-The field generator let you generate and adjust the code template to manage a new field in a table of your application.
+The field generator lets you generate and adjust the code template to manage a new field in a table of your application.
 It is possible to generate a single field, of one of the predefined data types.

 ***WARNING**: the field generator works only for "codeless" tables.*